Paixaojulia/Portfolio-Power-Bi/SQL /Questões-fáceis.md

 ##### Resposta:
 ```
+SELECT *
-select * from CITY
+FROM CITY
-where COUNTRYCODE = 'USA'
+WHERE COUNTRYCODE = 'USA'
   AND POPULATION > 100000
 ```
 ## 6 - Revising the Select Query II